 Well, it is not as easy as it may feel.
 There are many steps to follow to finally get a hold of the hard-cover of your book and to see it being posted on the selling sites with your name on the bottom (or on the top, whatever feels right to you).

-You submit the raw draft of your book via an agent (most of the companies, especially the renowned ones, will only accept the submissions by the median of a literary agent), and if they like your work, REALLY like it, will proceed with the contract.
+You submit the raw draft of your book via an agent (most of the companies, especially the renowned ones, will only accept submissions by the median of a literary agent), and if they like your work and really like it, will proceed with the contract.

-One thing to know is that since they are big companies and get an enormous amount of submissions per month, it becomes challenging to impress them, and they end up declining 98 per cent of the works they receive.
-So you know it is not as facile to get your work published by traditional medium unless you are like the next JK Rowling (Fun-Fact: JK Rowling was rejected 12 times before actually landing up to get accepted by her 13th and luckiest publishing house).
+One thing to know is that since they are big companies and get an enormous amount of submissions per month, it becomes challenging to impress them, and they end up declining 98 percent of the work they receive.
+So you know it is not as facile to get your work published by a traditional medium unless you are like the next JK Rowling (Fun-Fact: JK Rowling was rejected 12 times before actually landing up to get accepted by her 13th and luckiest publishing house).

 So Why Are People So Hyped About Traditional Publishers Anyway?

 This is so because of their marketing venture.
 They take command to market, promote, edit and publish your book without asking a penny from you.
 They even give you an advance-money cheque for your book publication.
 This is one of the reasons why these houses have an extremely selective process since they are priorly investing in a book that may or may not be a hit.